dwmkerr/angular-memory-leaks/article/README.md

 Now we're looking at closures.
 We have two closures in yellow next to each other, clicking on one shows the retainer graph.
 What is going on here?

 1. Our closure is not a simple thing.
 It has code (of course), which takes up memory.
 We won't look into this in detail.
 It has shared function data (again, internally used and not worth looking into).
 We also have a reference to a `__proto__` (a function object has a prototype!).
-Finally, we have the context, which contains enough data to call the object.
+Finally, we have the context, which contains enough data to call the function.
 If we look in to the context we will not see much, as our function contains numbers which Chrome can simply store in the code.
 However, if we use references in closures we'll actually see them in the context.
 2. We also have the retainers.
 Our closure is referenced via a variable called `multiplyBy100`, which itself is referenced by `heapData`, which if referenced by the `window` GC root.
-3. The `multiplyBy100` varialbe is *also* dominated by the second element of an array with id `@227339`.
+3. The `multiplyBy100` variable is *also* dominated by the second element of an array with id `@227339`.

 The last thing we'll look at in this snapshot is the div element.